 Definition of Tungsten Inert Gas Welding:

-Tungsten inert gas (TIG) is a type of arc welding that makes use of a tungsten electrode that is non-consumable in order to generate a weld.
+Tungsten inert gas (TIG) welding is one type of arc welding method where we use a non-consumable tungsten electrode, to weld the two metallic bodies.

 The weld spot is protected from contamination by helium, argon and other inert shielding gases.